51-101. State Library; what constitutes.

 In order to take title pursuant to the Museum Property Act, a museum has the following obligations to a lender or claimant:

-(1) The museum shall retain all written records regarding the property for at least three years after the date of taking title pursuant to the act;
+(1) The museum shall retain all written records regarding the property for at least twenty-five years after the date of taking title pursuant to the act;

 (2) The museum shall keep written records on all loaned property acquired pursuant to section 51-704.
 Records shall contain the following information: